pingcap/docs/check-before-deployment.md

 > - Executing `swapoff -a` and then `swapon -a` is to refresh swap by dumping data to memory and cleaning up swap.
 If you drop the swappiness change and execute only `swapoff -a`, swap will be enabled again after you restart the system.
 >
-> - `sysctl -p` is executed to validate the configuration without restarting the system.
+> - `sysctl -p` is executed to apply the configuration without restarting the system.

 ## Check and stop the firewall service of target machines